project-open-data/project-open-data.github.io/whitepapers/amount.md

   </tr>
   <tr>
     <td>Federal Action Obligation</td>
-    <td>Amount of Federal government’s obligation, de-obligation, or liability, in dollars, for an award transaction.</td>
+    <td>Amount of federal government’s obligation, de-obligation, or liability, in dollars, for an award transaction.</td>
   </tr>
   <tr>
     <td>Non-Federal Funding Amount</td>
-    <td>For financial assistance, the amount of the award funded by non-Federal source(s), in dollars.
+    <td>For financial assistance, the amount of the award funded by non-federal source(s), in dollars.
 Program Income (as defined in 2 CFR § 200.80) is not included until such time that Program Income is generated and credited to the agreement.</td>
   </tr>
   <tr>
     <td>Total Funding Amount</td>